 Your choice of accommodation can significantly impact your safari experience.
 Here are the best options based on your budget and preferences:

-A typical Great Wildebeest Migration safari lasts 5-7 days.
 This duration allows you to:

-| Safari Type | Cost Per Person Per Night | Inclusions |
+| Safari Type | Cost Per Person Per Night | Typical Inclusions |

-| Luxury Safaris | $1,000+ | High-end lodges, private guides, personalized itineraries, gourmet meals. |
+| Luxury Safari | $1,000+ | High-end lodges, private guide, personalized itinerary, gourmet meals |

-| Mid-Range | 400−700 | Comfortable lodges or camps, guided game drives, meals. |
+| Mid-Range Safari | $400 – $700 | Comfortable lodges or tented camps, guided game drives, full-board meals |

-| Budget Safaris | 150−300 | Basic lodges or camping, shared game drives, self-catering or simple meals. |
+| Budget Safari | $150 – $300 | Basic lodges or camping, shared game drives, simple meals |

 The Serengeti National Park is a vast and diverse ecosystem, offering unique safari experiences in different regions.
 Whether you’re drawn to the Great Migration, predator sightings, or dramatic river crossings, understanding the key characteristics of the Ndutu, Seronera, and Western Corridor areas will help you plan the perfect safari.
 Here’s a detailed comparison of these three iconic safari areas.